ncrispino/covid_university_dates/README.md

 # covid_university_dates
 Predicting aspects of university COVID guidelines using machine learning.

-Data cleaning is done in 'Analyzing Covid Decision Dates.'
+- Data cleaning is done in 'Analyzing Covid Decision Dates.'
+A generalized script is in cleaning.py

-Preprocessing and model creation is done in 'Covid Model Creation.'
+- Preprocessing and model creation is done in 'Covid Model Creation.'

-Model script is in 'model.py'
+- Model script is in model.py

 <details><summary>I also attempted to track specific actions made by universities in covid_dates_creation</summary><br/>